 5. Keep a migraine diary with details of your frequency and occurrence, treatment taken and response to the treatment.
 List any recognizable triggers.

-- Be clear on what to take and when.
+Be clear on your dose(s), what to take and when.

-- Make sure you and your doctor come up with a plan you can follow.
+Make sure you and your doctor come up with a plan that you can follow.

-- Discuss what to do if you have any side effects.
-Ask how to avoid any side effects and how to treat them if they do appear.
-For example - get the phone number you need to call if you experience swelling.
+Discuss what to do if you have any side effects and ask how to treat them if they do appear.
+For example - get the emergency phone number you need to call if you experience alarming symptoms.

-- These preventive drugs can be used in combination with others and can be changed.
-Make sure you are clear with your doctor about all of this.
+There are a number of preventive drugs that can be used in combination with others and can be changed.
+Make sure you are clear with your doctor about all of your available options.

 Until next time, be well and be pain free.